OctopusDeploy/docs/src/pages/docs/security/users-and-teams/auditing/audit-stream.md

 :::div{.hint}
 Looking to connect to a SIEM solution that is not currently supported?
 Let us know in our [feedback form](https://oc.to/AuditStreamFeedbackForm).
 :::

+### Streaming to OpenTelemetry (OTLP)

+Refer to your SIEM solution's documentation on how to set up collection via OpenTelemetry.
+Some providers may support OTLP directly, while others recommend hosting your own [OpenTelmetry Collector](https://github.com/open-telemetry/opentelemetry-collector) and use one of the [exporters](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/exporter) to forward the data to the SIEM.

+Once you have set up the collector, you will need to provide the connection details in Octopus:
+- **OpenTelmetry Endpoint URL** - The collection endpoint.
+In most cases you will need to append `/v1/logs` to the url
+- **OTLP Protocol** - The protocol to use, `HTTP/protobuf` (also known as `OTLP/HTTP`) or `gRPC`
+- **Secret** - The authentication token to use, see below
+- **Header** - Any HTTP headers that are required by the collector

+There is no standard authentication mechanism for OpenTelemetry, so it has to be configured to suit the collector.
+If there is no authentication, leave the `Secret` blank.
+You can use the `#{Secret}` replacement token to insert the secret into the URL or the header values.

+Common configurations are:
+- **Token in the URL** - Remove the token from the URL and replace it with `#{Secret}`.
+Place the token into the `Secret` field.
+- **Custom Header** - Add a header with the required key and value of `#{Secret}`
+- **Bearer Authentication** - Add a header with key `Authorization` and value `Bearer #{Secret}` or `Bearer #{Secret | ToBase64}` if the secret needs to be Base64 encoded

 ### Streaming to Splunk